 So what is fleet management?

-You could define it as finding the perfect partner.
+You could define vehicle fleet management as finding the perfect partner.
 Managing a relationship with a team of experts that live and breathe fleet.
 This way, you can rely on experts in maintenance, telematics, compliance and all the other pieces of the puzzle.
-Dean defines fleet management as:
+Dean defines vehicle fleet management as:

 Fleet management is taking all of the problems that go in to owning 200 vehicles and making them seem effortless.
 That allows us, the fleet management customer, to have conversations about other things that are important.
 Which is, making more sales, getting more equipment under contract, and not worrying about whether I should sell a vehicle at this point or get something maintained.
 Mike Albert is handling something that is very problematic for a company that's not involved in fleet and making it a solution for us.”

 Read the full case study here.